Clyn Mawr Ganol.

 The Later Years.

-The Clyn Mawr Ganol was reconstructed at some point and occupied up until the 1960’s when it fell into disrepair and was eventually demolished at turned into a Nursing Home called Grosvenor Nursing Home.
+The Clyn Mawr Ganol was reconstructed at some point and occupied up until the 1960’s when it fell into disrepair and was eventually demolished and rebuilt as a Nursing Home called Grosvenor Nursing Home.
 It was later renamed Penybont Care Home.